Antique Scrimshaw Collectors Association

 Presented by the Antique Scrimshaw Collectors Association

-This May, enthusiasts, collectors, and armchair maritime historians will gather in New Bedford to enjoy a unique Maritime Weekend, devoted to nautical antiques, scrimshaw, and folk art.
-The event (first held in 1989) is celebrated for informative presentations, festive meals, auction previews, and after-hours camaraderie, and for bringing together people from all across the nation (and often a few from abroad) to share a mutual interest in our deeply held legacy of sailor arts and nautical lore.
-The Friday Nautical Antiques Show (one of the world’s few remaining markets for authentic antique scrimshaw) is always of keen interest; the Saturday symposium includes presentations by experts on a broad spectrum of artworks and artifacts; and an optional Sunday field trip, a "Scrimshaw Voyage to Martha's Vineyard," is an opportunity to visit museums, view a world-class private scrimshaw collection, and enjoy a delightful lunch with fellow scrimshaw enthusiasts.
+This May, enthusiasts, collectors, and armchair maritime historians will gather on Cape Cod to enjoy a unique Maritime Weekend, devoted to nautical antiques, scrimshaw, and folk art.
+The event (first held in 1989) is celebrated for informative presentations, festive meals, auction previews, a top quality nautical antiques market, and for bringing together people from all across the nation (and a few from abroad) to share a mutual interest in our deeply held legacy of sailor arts and nautical lore.
+The Friday symposium includes presentations by experts on a broad spectrum of artworks and artifacts; the Saturday Nautical Antiques Show (one of the world’s few remaining markets for authentic antique scrimshaw) is always of keen interest; and an optional Sunday field trip provides an opportunity to view a world-class private scrimshaw collection and enjoy brunch with fellow scrimshaw enthusiasts.

 featuring some of America’s leading dealers in scrimshaw and nautical antiques